 Difficulty calming down

-Yes, most children get excited.
 Calming children down after he or she is excited is never easy, but there’s behavior that goes beyond the norm.
 Though there is no definitive length of calm-down time that determines whether he or she has ADHD, it may be wise to monitor your child and discuss the findings with your pediatrician.

-A key symptom of ADHD in other age groups is impulsivity.
+Another key symptom of ADHD in other age groups is impulsivity.
 ADHD patients often act without thinking, and children are no different.
 Though your child may seem to be a risk-taker or may not have a fully developed sense of consequences, there should be some control over impulses.